5 mistakes to avoid when determining a company’s value

 3. Not sharing information

 When hiring a business valuator, you must be ready to share detailed information about the company and work collaboratively.
-“Some entrepreneurs may feel uneasy revealing confidential information,” Narbaitz says.
+“Some entrepreneurs may feel uneasy revealing confidential information,” Chong says.
 “But providing all the needed information is essential for a realistic valuation.”

 As well, the process involves more than just supplying numbers and awaiting a valuation figure.
 Valuators often need to make on-site visits, meet key personnel and ask follow-up questions to understand the business.
-“It’s an involved process,” Narbaitz says.
+“It’s an involved process,” Chong says.

 4. Expecting a fixed value

 Valuation isn’t an exact science.
 A valuator is unlikely to give you one precise value for the company that everyone in the market will accept.
-“A common misconception is that valuation gives an exact value,” Malcolm says.
+“A common misconception is that valuation gives an exact value,” Chong says.
 “You can’t just apply a multiple.”

 Valuators generally offer a price range that the company would probably sell for to an arm’s-length party.
 (This means a buyer who doesn’t have a reason to pay a higher or lower price than fair market value.
 For example, a family member may be able to get a cheaper price.)
 You can expect a wider range for smaller companies and businesses in certain sectors, such as technology.